 Full disclosure: This store is powered by Amazon.
 When you buy tools, ingredients and books through my store, I am earning a small referral fee that helps me keep on producing quality content for Food Nouveau.
 Thanks for your contribution!

-Macarons: Basic Recipe
+Macarons: The Basic Recipe

-These ingredients will make the cookies.
+These ingredients will make the shells.
 This is the base and what’s hardest to master.
 You should try to successfully bake a couple recipes of basic macarons before trying to mix in other flavors.

 Makes about 60 small (1.35-inch [35 mm] diameter) cookies, or 30 assembled macarons.